neelashkannan/Machine-Vision-Assignment-1/readme.md

 This **Image Processing GUI** allows users to apply various image processing techniques using **OpenCV** and **Tkinter**.
 Users can load an image, apply transformations, and view the processed output.

 ## 🎥 Video Demonstration
-Watch the full working demo of the Image Processing GUI on YouTube:

 https://github.com/user-attachments/assets/ca042884-0f1d-451f-bcf4-3738dc5373d9